CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## The Acer C720P

 It is not easy to find anymore online the full specs about the Acer C720P, but [here](https://www.laptopmag.com/reviews/laptops/acer-chromebook-c720p) you have some.
+Here a [post](https://liliputing.com/2014/03/acer-c720p-touchscreen-chromebook-review.html) with an extended review of the Acer C720P by *Brad Linder*.
 These are the top- and bottomview of the laptop befoer opening it.

 ![Top view](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome10.jpg)